A GUIDE TO VISITING BOLOGNA

 Emilia-Romagna is located about an hour and 30 minutes north of Florence and is known for its medieval cities and the production of Italy’s most popular foods.
-In the city of Parma you will find Parmigiano-Reggiano cheese and prosciutto factories, and in Modena, balsamic vinegar, giving this region the nickname “the stomach of Italy”.
+In the city of Parma, you will find Parmigiano-Reggiano cheese and prosciutto factories, and in Modena, balsamic vinegar, giving this region the nickname “the stomach of Italy”.
 If you’re interested in Balsamic Vinegar tasting in a beautiful family-run factory in Modena, check out this post.

-Bologna, the capital of Emilia-Romagna is a vibrant city with an 11th-century university (the oldest in Europe), arched porticos, and medieval piazzas.
+Bologna, the capital of Emilia-Romagna, is a vibrant city with an 11th-century university (the oldest in Europe), arched porticos, and medieval piazzas.
 Nicknamed “the fat city”, Bologna is known as the gastronomic capital and the birthplace of bolognese sauce.
 I recommend trying the signature dish of tagliatelle bolognese as well as the tortellini, I promise it will be the best you’ve ever experienced.

 how long to visit

 To be honest, I didn’t expect much from Bologna and simply chose it as a base for day trips, but after a few short hours, I realized four days wouldn’t be nearly enough time to explore this gem of a city and its surrounding area.
 I have visited over 25 cities in Italy, and Bologna has a completely different vibe that I connected with immediately.
-Spoiler alert: I loved Bologna so much that I returned a few months later, but we’ll discuss that later.

 Bologna is a great city to book accommodations when visiting Emilia-Romagna since its neighboring cities of Parma, Ravenna, Ferrara, and Modena are easy to get to via metro, making it a great base for day trips which you can read more about in this post.
 I suggest staying in Bologna for at least a week to give yourself enough time to explore the region.